 From around 1100, St George’s help was also sought to protect the English army.
 In William Shakespeare’s Henry V, the monarch calls on the saint during his battle cry at the Battle of Harfleur in the famous “Once more unto the breach, dear friends” speech, crying “God for Harry!
 England, and St. George!”
 Five hundred years later – during the First World War – a ghostly apparition of St George is said to have aided British troops during their retreat from Mons, and the naval commander of the Zeebrugge Raid cited the saint as inspiration.

 9. St George represents those we honour

-The Order of the Garter (founded by Edward III in 1348) is the highest order of chivalry in the country and Queen Elizabeth II is at the helm as Sovereign of the Garter.
+The Order of the Garter (founded by Edward III in 1348) is the highest order of chivalry in the country.
 To this day St George’s cross still appears on the Garter badge and his image is the pendant of the Garter chain.

 In 1940 King George VI created a new award for acts of the greatest heroism or courage in circumstance of extreme danger.
 The George Cross, named after the king, bears the image of St George vanquishing the dragon.
 The image of St George also adorns many of the memorials built to honour those killed during World War One.

 More to Explore

 Things For Kids To Do